MadC: Art style

 MadC's move from street art to gallery work was a transformation, as she explains, "taking the street energy to a canvas and how spray paint translated differently onto canvas".
 She later moved on to 'Spectra' Paint, which had a transparent effect on her work with spray paint.
 She has also been known to use ink, watercolor, acrylic paint and acrylic markers in her work.

 Her tagging style incorporates science fiction and fantasy elements, and is influenced by such artists as Vincent Van Gogh and the late graffiti artist Dare (real name Siegfried von Koeding, whom she collaborated with on his piece Basel).
 Walde dedicated her piece 6313 – Here to Stay to Dare.

 Mad C also works with spray paints on canvas.
 At her first solo gallery in 2015, Night and Day, she showcased works such as Nineteen Nineteen and Twenty One Zero Six.
 These works had either a black or white base (symbolic of her night and day work required of her for tagging), and investigated “the relationship between overlapping colors, light, glass and calligraphic movement”.
 For her canvases she is transferring her philosophy of connecting single parts to one piece – background, foreground, lines and shapes.
 To create those works, MadC uses spray paint, transparent spray paint, ink, watercolor, acrylic paint and acrylic markers.
 She paints on canvas, as well as carton, from spray paint boxes.

-After 700 Wall, MadC became ready to start building another aesthetic universe.
-This is exactly what she did with a new body of work, which was part of the Reflections show at Kolly Gallery in 2014 and The Tahiti Mural in Tahiti during the same year.
-The seemingly reduced aesthetics of MadC’s canvases and street artwork show a devotion to the exploration of roots of an entire subculture.
-MadC confronts us with the notion of addressing the essence of graffiti and street art cultures, in a way that highlights the importance of a never-ending (re)interpretation of the two concepts.
-A “traditional” subject matter is re-contextualized into a completely new visual language.
+After 700 Wall, MadC built a new body of work, which became part of the Reflections show at Kolly Gallery in 2014.
+The same year, she screatedThe Tahiti Mural in Tahiti.